 He then received a leave to visit his family.
 He was awarded a Iron Cross medal.
 Following that short leave at home, he again returned to the Feldartillerie Regiment Nr.
 49 on the front lines.
 Those later one and a half years of front line action included the long, heavy fighting at Paschendale in the Houthaulster Wald sector, the 1918 offensives at Noyan and Matzbach and the battles in the Champagne from July to November 1918.
+In the last year of the war, Eugen had an unexpected very brief reunion with his younger brother Ernst who had been called up on his 18th birthday to serve on the Western Front.
+Ernst was assigned to the Wurttembergische Infantry Regiment No. 120.
+One day Ernst had learned the Feldartillerie Regiment Nr.
+49 supporting the 120th Infantry was nearby.
+During a brief quiet time after a battle, Ernst was able to find his brother Eugen.
 As the war neared its end, the 49th FAR suffered another 21 killed in September and 20 killed in October.

 Following the Armistice on November 11, the 49th marched back to their Kaserne in Ulm in southern Germany by way of Luxemburg, then through Germany along the Mosel Valley, crossed the Rhine River near Bingen and marched southeast reaching Ulm on December 22, 1918.
 He always recalled the challenging logistics of the German Army's planning that accomplished the organized withdrawal of millions of troops from the old Western Front eastward across the Rhine River as required by the Armistice agreement.
 A major factor was the German Army's divisions had to cross each others routes since some went home to northern Germany, others to southern Germany and others to the central part of the country.